shashankg7/shashankg7.github.io/index.md

 Thanks for visiting.

-I am currently working as a Data Scientist at Flipkart, Bangalore.
+I am currently working as a Data Scientist at Flipkart with the Search Ranking Team.

 Prior to joining Flipkart, I was a MS By Research student at Search and Information Extraction Lab [SIEL, IIIT-Hyderabad](search.iiit.ac.in) under joint supervision of [Dr. Manish Gupta](https://www.microsoft.com/en-us/research/people/gmanish/?from=http%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fpeople%2Fgmanish%2F#) Principal Applied Scientist at Microsoft R&D, India and [Prof. Vasudeva Varma](https://faculty.iiit.ac.in/~vv/Home.html), Dean R&D, IIIT-Hyderabad.
 My areas of interest are : Machine Learning, Information Retrieval and Extraction, Recommendation Systems, Deep Computer Vision (incr. order of preference, right-to-left).